solidpayorg/gitmark/README.md

 - Private git repositories can be supported out of the box, and given that private keys are used in each seal, encrypted backups can be made

-- The key tree can be backed up or archived using git clone in multiple locations.
+- The project git tree can be backed up or archived using git clone in multiple locations.
 It is natural that popular projects are cloned often in any case

 - Seals can be opened and closed using a federation, in order to try out multiple consensus and vefification methods

-- MOre robust verification frameworks can be build using node testing frameworks, tho currently the distribution contains a git-mark-verify script
+- More robust verification frameworks can be built using node testing frameworks, tho currently the distribution contains a git-mark-verify script

 ## License

-MIT
+- MIT